unrealwork/atsd-use-cases/how-to/shared/trends.md

 * **Inflation Index**: Experimental Consumer Price Index (CPIE) is the measure of a particular basket of consumer goods.
 It is often used to track inflation across a given period of time or compare "today's" dollars to historic dollar values.

-* **Annual Inflation**: Percentile inflation for the the United States.
+* **Annual Inflation**: Percentile inflation for the United States.
 Inflation is calculated by comparing CPI, money supply, gross domestic product (GDP), and average wages.
 This widget relies on calculated metrics to created a derived measurement.

 ## User-Defined Functions